codebar/tutorials/js/lesson2/tutorial.md

 console.log('Do we have enough pizzas for everybody? ' + enoughPizzas);
 ```
 > Now sit with your coach and create 2 variables, one is your age and one is the
 > minimum driving age.
-Then console log whether you are older enough to drive.
+Then console log whether you are old enough to drive.

 ## If statements